-On the evening of Wednesday, April 11, 2018, the Hawkesbury Industrial Investment Association (HIIA) held its annual meeting, where local business owners, investors, decision makers, elected officials and volunteers gather to discuss issues, successes, finances and upcoming projects.
+On the evening of Wednesday, April 11, 2018, the Hawkesbury Industrial Investment Association (HIIA) held its annual meeting, where members and directors gather to discuss issues, successes, finances and upcoming projects.

 First up at the meeting was HIIA Chairman Philippe Legault’s address.